madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/create-licenses-access-levels-and-job-roles.md

 ---
 title: Create licenses, access levels, and job roles
-description: Learn about how licenses and access levels control what access users have in Adobe Workfront.
+description: Learn about how licenses and access levels control what access users have.
 Learn how job roles are used in the system.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial